-- Google Drive: I do almost all of my work in Google Drive, including writing articles, creating illustrations, building presentations, designing graphs, playing with data, and more.
+- Google Drive: I do almost all of my work in Google Drive, including writing articles, creating illustrations, building presentations, tracking projects, collaborating with my team, and more.
 It’s perfect to work solo or with other people.

 - Google Keep: not part of Google Drive, but I use it all the time.
-While I use spreadsheets for serious tracking, I use Keep to jot down ideas while on the go.
-I have a list for article ideas, one for product ideas, one for random thoughts, one for books people recommended, etc.
+I use Keep to jot down ideas while on the go.
+I have a list for article ideas, one for product ideas, one for random thoughts, one for books people recommended, etc. Anything that requires longer-term thinking, I import into Roam.

 - Alfred: I would not be able to live without Alfred on my MacBook.
 The amount of time I save thanks to its quick search functionality and its shortcuts is crazy.
 I also use it for quick calculations.